Table of Contents

 Proudly, Dr. Alexander Jimenez makes XYMOGEN formulas available only to patients under our care.

 Please call our office in order for us to assign a doctor consultation for immediate access.

 If you are a patient of Injury Medical & Chiropractic Clinic, you may inquire about XYMOGEN by calling 915-850-0900.

 * All of the above XYMOGEN policies remain strictly in force.

-The information herein on "Gluteus Tendinopathy, Sciatica and Fibromyalgia" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Gluteus Tendinopathy, Sciatica and Fibromyalgia" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)